-The NHS will let you know when it's your turn to have the coronavirus (COVID-19) vaccination.
+The NHS will let you know when it's your turn to have the coronavirus (COVID-19) vaccine.

 The vaccine is being offered at larger vaccination centres, pharmacies and some local NHS services such as hospitals or GP surgeries.

-If you're aged 12 or over, you can book your vaccination appointments now.
+Most people can book their vaccination appointments now.
 You do not need to wait to be contacted.

 By text or letter